raspberrypilearning/generic-scratch-add-sprite-from-file/README.md

 # generic-scratch-add-sprite-from-file

-Add a sprite from a file in Scratch
+Add a sprite from a file in Scratch.